eCook Meal

 Pat the Pork chop dry with paper towel.
 Using a pair of kitchen scissors or a knife, make a few shallow incisions along the fat to prevent the meat from buckling during frying.
 Coat in oil, and season.
 Place a pan over medium-high heat.
 When hot, sear the pork chop, fat-side down, until the fat is rendered and crispy, for 3-5 minutes.
 Then, fry until cooked through, 3-4 minutes per side.
 In the final 1-2 minutes, baste with a knob of butter.

-RIGHT ON THYME
+RIGHT ON Thyme

-Plate the chop and top with the cherry-thyme sauce.
+Plate the chop and top with the cherry-Thyme sauce.
 Side with the Polenta fries and the salad.
 Crumble the drained feta over the salad.
 Finish off with a grind of black pepper.
 Divine, Chef!

 Polenta: PHASE ONE